-Construction of Internal Roads
+Construction of Site Accesses and Internal Roads

-It is proposed to construct new internal roads as part of the development.
-Review of the road layout has identified that are a number of NSLs at various distances: H203 at a distance of approximately 80m from the site entrance on the R156, H222 at approximately 205m near the site entrance into Bracklyn Bog and H097 at approximately 245m from the proposed internal road in Lisclogher Bog.
+It is proposed to construct three new site accesses and internal roads as part of the development.
+A review of the road layout has identified that are a number of NSLs at close distances, of the order of 20 m from the proposed internal road layout, mostly at the site entrances off existing public roads: H270 and H114 at a distance of approximately 20 m, H137 at approximately 28 m and H545 at approximately 30m.
 All other locations are at greater distances with the majority at significantly greater distances.
-The full description of the new roads is given in Chapter 4 of the EIAR.

-Table 11-16 details the typical construction noise levels associated with the proposed works for this element of the construction.
+Table 11-14 outlines the typical construction noise levels associated with the proposed works for this element of the construction.
 Calculations have assumed an on-time of 66% for each item of plant.